Nianthony/cs294-137-hw3-ar-niantong/README.md

 ![image3.png](/Instructions/image3.png)

 Lastly let’s change the button label to something more intuitive than “Button”.
 Expand your Button object in the scene hierarchy and select the Text object that appears below it.
 Change the text field under “Text (Script)” in the inspector to “Move Board”.
 Build and Run to see your changes.

-## Placing Your Game Board using image tracking (Automatic Mode):
-In this section, we will learn how to track images in a physical scene and use that for placing the gameboard.

 ## Making A Simple Interactable Object